Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 The first `console.log("Number of quakes = " + parsedJSON.metadata.count);` refers to a single variable, which it prints to the Developer Tools console.
 The next statement `console.log(parsedJSON.features);` prints the whole array of features to the console.
 We'll explore this in the next challenge!
 ### 4th Challenge, 10 minutes: Extract that data from the GeoJSON!!!
-Copy and paste to the following html to a file called "myEarthquakeMap.html".
+#### Copy and paste to the following html to a file called "myEarthquakeMap.html".
+Some code should look familiar.
+The first few lines create an SVG in the body, and sizes it as we did previously.
+There's also code in there to:
+1. Send the JSON request to get the GeoJSON data
+1. Create some circles on the SVG

+#### Your task will be to modify the two .attr("cx", ...) and .attr("cy", ...) to assign the longitude (x) and latitude (y) to the "cx" and "cy" variables
+I know, lat/long's can be negative, and lat/long's aren't the same as SVG pixels, but we'll get to that very soon.
+I've included lots of information in the comments to guide you.
+##### Hint: look at the structure of the data that gets printed to the console.
+Then try to console.log() the data you want from the function (before the return statement)

 ```HTML
 <!doctype html>
 <html lang="en">